INTERESTING FACTS ABOUT URANUS !!!

 Uranus takes 84 Earth years to complete one journey around the Sun.

-Uranus and Neptune are gas giants like Jupiter and Saturn.
-These two planets are quite similar and are made of the same materials, but their looks hide many differences.
+Uranus and Neptune are quite similar, but their looks hide many differences.

 Uranus is named after the Roman God of the sky.

 Uranus spins from east to west, instead of west to east, like every other planet, except Venus.

 Uranus, like Saturn and Jupiter has rings.
 It’s made of gas too, mostly helium and hydrogen, but also some methane, which makes the planet look blue.